-His Majesty's Tenth Regiment of Foot in America was founded in 1968 and thus is approaching its 50th year of preserving, remembering, and bringing our history alive.
+His Majesty's Tenth Regiment of Foot in America was founded in 1968 and thus has surpassed its 50th year of preserving, remembering, and bringing our history alive.
 Below is our story and what we are today...

 1968 - 1978: The Beginning...

 In the late 1960s, men and women flocked to the colors in order to celebrate the upcoming bicentennial of the American War for Independence.
 Town after town in eastern Massachusetts and southern New Hampshire re-established long dormant town militia and minute companies.
 They began to stage mock battles with "British regulars."
 In March of 1967 at the old North Bridge in Concord a local historian/photographer watched in amazement as bathrobe cloaked "regulars" in paper mache grenadier caps tried to emulate the Crown Forces troops.
 That man was Vincent J-R Kehoe and he was determined " ...to produce a British unit that would appear in the field as (he) opined a British soldier of the year 1775 looked.
 It was to eliminate the red paper cardboard caps, the musical comedy uniform coats, and the un-uniform appearance of those who had played the role of the British in that pageant-playlet that stirred (his) thoughts to hopefully better things."

 He knew that many regiments of regulars were garrisoned in the Boston area in 1775, among these were the 4th Foot, 5th Foot, 10th Foot, 23rd Foot and the 64th Foot.
 Having served in the 10th Mountain Division during WWII, Kehoe picked the 10th Regiment of Foot as the Regiment he was interested in establishing.